You fall off of a ledge, dropping through a hole in the floor, only to find yourself hurtling out the side of a wall like a cannon ball.

 Spatial Thinking in STEM

-In one study, high school students were assessed on their spatial thinking skills.
+In one study, high school students were assessed on their spatial reasoning skills.
 Those who scored higher were more likely to eventually make their careers in STEM fields.
-The spatial thinking effect was independent of math and verbal skills.
+The effect was independent of math and verbal skills.

 In another study, engineering college students who performed poorly on a spatial thinking test were invited for special training.
 Those who took it did better in later courses.
 One caveat of this study is that the students self-selected into the elective course.
 So, they may have been more highly motivated to succeed.

 These initial results are extremely encouraging.
 Much more research is needed to draw firm conclusions and to optimize training designs.
 One avenue is to integrate training on spatial thinking into core STEM courses.
-Connecting cognitive skills training to specific course content is a generally accepted approach to improve the effectiveness of such training in everyday practice.
+Infusing thinking skills practice in to specific course content is a generally accepted approach to improve the effectiveness of such training in everyday practice.

 TeachSpatial is another interesting site that provides information and resources to improve spatial thinking.